Tuna and billfish larval distributions in a warming ocean: Methods

 \section{Methods}

-\paragraph*{Preliminaries.} The present study's purpose is to add value to the largest available dataset on tuna and billfish larvae in the Pacific Ocean by extracting from the dataset new fundamental and actionable knowledge on larval ecophysiology.
-Our attempt at achieving such a purpose was predicated on building a geostatistical species-distribution model that best balances explanatory power and mathematical parsimony.
-The term `explanatory power' refers to the ability of the model to associate patterns in the dataset with predictor variables accounted for manifestly, and latent spatial factors standing in for missing predictors.
-The term `mathematical parsimony' refers to keeping the model formulation as simple as possible without sacrificing explanatory power to a significant degree.
+\paragraph*{Model formulation.} We conducted the present study to add value to the largest available dataset on tuna and billfish larvae in the Pacific Ocean by extracting from the dataset new fundamental and actionable information on larval ecophysiology.
+To that end, we devised a parsimonious geostatistical species-distribution model with high explanatory power~\cite{warton2015so}.
+The model was built in three distinct steps.

-Our modelling decisions were guided by the fact that biogeochemical interactions on an ocean-wide scale form a complex system.
-A full geostatistical description of such a system is conceptually hard because of many moving parts, and practically challenging because of vast data requirements.
-This implies that even models with many predictor variables would still likely miss important predictors, which is why we decided to err on the side of simplicity.
-Specifics are outlined hereafter and include the model's mathematical formulation, as well as implementational details and custom definitions.
-Data sources are listed in Data availability.